funatsufumiya/of-vscode-project-generator-rs/README.md

 ## Note

-Code port from bash into Rust is mainly done by GitHub Copilot.
+Code port from bash into Rust is mainly done by GitHub Copilot.<br>
 Already tested well, but use with care.

 ## License